Posttraumatic Stress Disorder (PTSD)

 A medical diagnosis of “posttraumatic stress disorder with delayed expression” was given to Alex after determining that his symptoms met the criteria as set forth in DSM-5.

-Nursing diagnoses that are appropriate to the patient suffering from PTSD include, but are not limited to:
+PTSD is classified as an anxiety disorder, and nursing diagnoses that are appropriate to the patient suffering from PTSD include, but are not limited to:

 - Ineffective coping